 Please be aware that there are a few rare diseases that make an occasional appearance in New Mexico.
 Make sure your doctor knows you have been to New Mexico if, after leaving the area, you develop any symptoms of the conditions described below:

 HANTA Virus is a respiratory virus that is very rare, but can be fatal.
 It is contracted through deer mice urine and droppings.
-Read here for more information from the CDC, and here for information from the NM Department of Health.
+More information about the HANTA Virus from the CDC.

 Bubonic Plague is a bacterial disease of rodents that is spread through infected fleas.
 Also quite rare, plague is treatable with antibiotics if caught early.
 If not detected, there can be complications.
 There are usually a few cases of plague in northern New Mexico each year.
-Read here and here for more information.
+More information about the Plague.

 St. John’s College is at an altitude of 7,300 feet and it can take time to safely acclimate to this altitude, even if you are in great shape.
 Be sure you take it easy the first few days you are in town and drink plenty of water.
 It is advisable to avoid alcohol and excess caffeine.
 Some people find adjusting to the altitude easier when they reduce their fat intake and increase complex carbohydrates in their diet.